 Combing back: some resistance present, predicting enough hold.
 Switching the mop’s direction to the side takes place easy: mild tug.
 Distributes facile throughout the mane.

 Control: once it’s in, you’ll notice a good amount of control.
 The hair obeys immediately without a waxy grip giving direction and letting the hair’s jump up again and again.
 The lanolin in there helps to offer that slight stickiness that’s in balance with the present wax and oils.
 Result: my cowlicks stayed down, the front was straightened out with good height, no strays.
+The sides were slicked back well.
 Styling went well plus quick, slick and smooth.

 No sheen description from the co.
 To me: a bit less than medium.
 Looking at the ingredients, I expected more sheen.
 Nice luster in sunlight.